3.2 Venn Set Colors

 Venn diagram using opaque colors, which also causes some text labels to become white for visual contrast.

-Note that some R graphics devices do not support alpha transparency, which you can check with dev.capabilities().
-It may need to be run when the specific graphics device is open, for example after using cairo_pdf() to open a PDF file for output.
+Some R graphics devices do not support alpha transparency, which can be reviewed with dev.capabilities().
+It should be run when the specific graphics device is open, for example after using cairo_pdf() to open a PDF file for output.

-Colors can be manually changed later, in any section of the figure, which is described later in Modify Venn Overlaps.
+Colors can also be customized in any section of the figure, using techniques described in Modify Venn Overlaps.

 3.2.1 Consistent Set Colors